kangk1204/Octopus-toolkit2/doc/guide.rst

 Visualization-TagDirectory
 __________________________

-To analyze data using Homer, you need to make all useful information about the sample into the Tag directory.
-Visualization-TagDirectory is the process of creating this Tag Directory.
+Visualization-TagDirectory is the process of creating Tag directories.
 The 3rd party tool used in TagDirectory is Homer.

 * **Create tag directory**